Last updated on October 8th, 2020.

 - Day 2: reheated pulled pork with extra BBQ sauce added with brown rice and sauteed veggies

-- Day 3: sweet potato pulled pork hash, or pulled pork tacos
+- Day 3: this sweet potato pulled pork hash, or pulled pork tacos

 And if things don’t go as planned, pulled pork freezes really well and can be used in a recipe like this one later.